-Storing moving boxes in your self-storage unit is effective only if you can find what you’re looking for.
-Sure, you might know where everything is once you move in.
-But imagine going into your storage unit six months from now and realizing you have no clue where anything is.
+Storing moving boxes in your self-storage unit is effective only if you can find what you need.
+You might know where everything is once you move in.
+However, consider going to your storage unit six months from now and realizing you have no clue where anything is.
 Always organize your moving boxes for frequent access even if you’re not sure how often you’ll need to retrieve items.

 By creating aisles when you stack your boxes, you always have access to the back of your unit, making it easier to find things.
 Make sure you label each box clearly, so you can see if from both sides of the aisle.
 This aisle method also applies if you’re putting boxes on a moving truck or in a basement.

 When you know how to pack moving boxes properly, the process is much more seamless.
 We hope this guide showed you some helpful ways to pack them up, to fill them the right way, and stack them appropriately.
 Good luck!